TolimanSpace/libcsp-rs/README.md

 ## Compatibility

 This crate uses LibCSP version `v1.6`.
 As of writing, `v1.6` is 4 years old, while the libcsp repository is still active working on the unfinished `v2.0`.

+## Caveats

+There are a lot of options in LibCSP that are very unclear, I ended up choosing defaults for many things such as connection bitflags and some timeouts.
+If you need to modify those for any reason, feel free to PR into the library with a better solution.
+Just make sure you make it configurable with standard Rust practices, e.g. the `bitflags` crate.